A girl walking by Lake Mead National Recreation Area

 Annual 4th Grade Pass

-Parents – and educators – can sign up for a paper pass at the Every Kid Outdoors website.
+Parents and educators can sign up for a paper pass at the Every Kid Outdoors website.
 Then, the next time you visit a national park, simply exchange the paper copy for a hard copy at the sites that issue passes.
-Note: no digital passes will be allowed.

 Another bonus from signing up for this pass is that you are eligible for a free Christmas Tree cutting permit from the U.S. Forestry Service.